racheleyg12/CS205-Pair-Project-RG-SN/README.md

 -We changed find methods in Schedule to return a boolean, to return true if class and professor are found, false otherwise.
 -To Class we added compareTo method in order to sort (by finish time) and compatible method to see which other classes are not overlapping with it to schedule classes correctly.
 -To classroom we added a new field classes: ```ArrayList<Class>``` as a classroom would contain a schedule of classes.
--We changed availability to scheduled: boolean, which is true if classes are already scheduled in the classroom and false if not.
+-We changed availabiliy to available: boolean, which is true if classes are already scheduled in the classroom and false if not.

 Standards:
 -Classroom are available 8am to 8pm.